amansharma6664/Crud-Blueprint-App/README.md

 Why this is useful:

 - Each module is independent and easy to maintain.
-- New developers can quickly understand which files belong to which feature.
 - The project is scalable — when you add new features (e.g., orders, users), you simply create a new module.

 📂 Folder Structure